laberning/openrowingmonitor/docs/backlog.md

 ## Soon

-* add a configuration option to change the FMTS device name
 * add support for ANT+ heart rate monitors with USB dongles
 * add an option to the installation script to directly attach a touchscreen to the Raspberry Pi and automatically show WebUI on this in kiosk mode
 * validate FTMS with more training applications and harden implementation (i.e. Holofit and Coxswain)